[display-posts category=”home projects”]

 I feel that this time of year is awkward (when it comes to home decor).
 With two very important holidays right next to one another (Thanksgiving and Christmas), you want to get the most bang for your buck.
 I thought it would be a great idea to put a staple item in your home that could work for both holidays (so you don’t end up changing your decorations so frequently).

-Cue, the wreath!
+Cue, the Thanks-mas Wreath!

 I was inspired by this wreath from One King’s Lane.